Boundary commissions (United Kingdom): 2023 review

 The final consultation for England began on 8 November 2022 with the publication of the Revised Proposals and lasted for four weeks, ending on 5 December.

 All four Commissions submitted their Final Recommendations Reports to the Speaker of the House of Commons on 27 June 2023.
 An order in council adopting the recommendations, The Parliamentary Constituencies Order 2023 (No. 1230 of 2023), was made on 15 November 2023 and came into force on 29 November 2023.

-Relationship with local government, devolved parliaments and assemblies
+Relationship with local government, devolved legislatures and the European Parliament

 The scope of the boundary commissions' work is limited to areas for election to the UK House of Commons.

 Local authority areas and electoral areas are reviewed by the separate: